Vidya Academy of Science and Technology, Thrissur: National Service Scheme

-There are two units, Unit 101 and Unit 200 of the National Service Scheme (NSS) in the college.
+There are four units - Unit 101, Unit 200, Unit 662, and Unit 663 of the National Service Scheme (NSS) in the college.

 FOSS Club

 The college has an active Free & Open Source Software club called "FOSSers VAST" since 2008.

 Admissions

-For both BTech and MCA programmes, fifty percent of the students are selected by the Government of Kerala from the rank list prepared based on the Common Entrance Examination conducted by the commissioner of entrance examinations, and fifty percent of the students are selected by the management from a list prepared by them.
+For both BTech and MCA programmes, 50% of the students are selected by the Government of Kerala from the rank list prepared based on the Common Entrance Examination conducted by the commissioner of entrance examinations, and 50% of the students are selected by the management from a list prepared by them.

 Scholarships

 As part of its philanthropic activity, the Vidya International Charitable Trust, in co-operation with His Highness, Nahayan Bin Mubarak Al Nahyan, Minister of Higher Education and Scientific Research, United Arab Emirates, and Mr. Sunny Varkey, founder of GEMS Education, a consortium of educational institutions in India, the Middle East and Europe, awards nearly 100 scholarships.

 Administration

-Vidya International Charitable Trust, a non-profit charitable trust formed by a group of non-resident Indians and registered at Thiruvananthapuram in December 2000, is the promoter of the college.
+Vidya International Charitable Trust (VICT) is a non-profit charitable trust formed by a group of non-resident Indians and registered at Thiruvananthapuram in December 2000, and is the promoter of the college.
 Under the provisions of the trust deed of Vidya International Charitable Trust, the board of trustees is the custodian of the trust and all its properties.
 The board of trustees vests the management and control of Vidya Academy of Science and Technology and other ventures of the trust on an executive committee of eleven trustees elected from the board of trustees.
 An advisory board guides the development of the college.
 A steering committee directs the day-to-day functioning of the college.
 There is also an academic council to provide leadership to the academic activities in the college.
-The chief patron is P. K. Asokan.
+The chief patron is Er.
+P K Asokan.